elder-oss/sourcerer-samples/README.md

 by the query service (see below).
 It opens a H2 web UI that can be used to directly inspect the generated data model.

-The materialier uses a Sourcerer subscription to update the persisted query model with data from events as these are emitted.
+The materializer uses a Sourcerer subscription to update the persisted query model with data from events as these are emitted.

 ### TODO Query Service